Distributive Gruppen endlicher Ordnung [Finite Distributive Groups]: The Structure of Distributive Groups

-They are both in the group $R.(R.p_k)=R.p_l$, therefore, by Theorem \ref{thm4}, they are either equal or both $v$-class.
-But since the first complex is $v$ -class, the second one is as well and the group $(A.p_k).(l_r.p_k)=(A.l_r).p_k$ is of the form $A.s_v^{(k)}$, i.e. we have
+They are both in the group $R.(R.p_k)=R.p_l$, therefore, by Theorem \ref{thm4}, they are either equal or both $v$-parameter.
+But since the first complex is $v$-parameter, the second one is as well and the group $(A.p_k).(l_r.p_k)=(A.l_r).p_k$ is of the form $A.s_v^{(k)}$, i.e. we have

 If $A.\tau$ is a subgroup of $G$., then by \eqref{eq52} and \eqref{eq54} it is equal to a subgroup $A.s_r^{(k)}$.
 By looking at the two complexes